 The Miracle of New Life and a Surrendered Life

-Israel is perpetually very much in the news.
-At the beginning, in a striking synthesis, the nation of Israel started out with Sarah [Abraham], Rebecca [Isaac], and Rachel [Jacob] each barren.
-In the formative years of God’s love affair with His people, the Lord had to intervene with a miracle.
-It is as if God was preparing us for the miracle of the virgin birth.
+Israel is perpetually in the news.
+In a striking synthesis, it is interesting to note that the nation of Israel began with Sarah, the wife of Abraham, Rebecca, the wife of Isaac, and Rachel, the wife of Jacob all barren.
+The Lord had to intervene miraculously during these formative years of God’s love affair with His people.
+It is as though God was preparing for the miracle of the virgin birth.

-In much the same way, spiritual life is a miracle of God birthing new life in those that receive Him.
-It may not be too much of a stretch for us to see the miracle of our awareness that we are not our own, but His, and that fullness of life comes from the Lord.
-For it is He that works in us and through us for His good pleasure.
-There is the miracle of a surrendered life that brings abundance and great joy, which is why people who have made the transition to mission service often say, “I’m having the time of my life!”
+In much the same way, spiritual life is a miracle of God, as he births new life into those who receive Him.
+It may not be too much of a stretch for us to see the miracle of our awareness that we are not our own, but the Lord’s.
+For it is He who works in us and through us for His good pleasure.
+The miracle of a surrendered life brings abundance and great joy.

-When completing a profile to find a compelling niche of service, we simply ask for honesty and transparency.
+When completing a profile to find a compelling niche for service, we simply ask for honesty and transparency.
 There are no wrong answers.
-A question on the profile is posed regarding your faith journey with the following choices:
+A question is posed regarding your faith journey and provides for the following responses:

 Founder; Chief Innovation Officer